 Let’s just say she is failing miserably.

 “I mean, you two will hardly have to associate with each other, except at like, the wedding and all, but like, it’ll be fine Gwynn!
 Honestly, there will probably be no awkwardness between the two of you at all.
-James will be too busy focusing on the wedding.
-I know my cousin!
+James will be too busy focusing on the wedding – I know my cousin!
 He’ll be so busy making sure his best mate and his favourite cousin have the absolute best wedding ever, so really, you don’t have to worry!
 James loves both Vince and I so much he won’t even have time to focus on you!”

 “I thought Freddie was his favourite cousin?”
 I asked, recovering from the news.
 Somewhat.
+Maybe.
+Not really.

-“That is beside the point, Gwynn!” she sighed, exasperated.
+“That is besides the point, Gwynn!” she sighed, exasperated.
 Then she reached over to grab my hand, knocking her cup of tea off the table in the process.
 “Just – ugh.
 Will you pretty please still be my maid of honour?
 I need you!
 Don’t back out on me now!
 Please, Gwynnie!”
 She was giving me her classic pouty face.

 As much as I want to avoid seeing the person behind my biggest regret and mistake a.k.a. the Chosen One’s son, I have to do this for Dominique.
 It's my duty as her best friend, and besides, Molly and Viviana would never do it.
 Not if they were paid a trillion Galleons.
 Knowing them, Molly would try to sabotage the wedding and Viviana would be too smashed to even care.